dyazincahya/local-storage-array-nativescript/README.md

-# localdb-helper-nativescript
+# LOCALDB HELPER NATIVESCRIPT
-This is the simple local database for Nativescript, integrated with application-settings module from Nativescript
+This is the simple Local Database for Nativescript, integrated with application-settings module from Nativescript